xcatliu/react-ie8/README.md

 require('react-ie8');
 ```

-If fact it equals to:
+In fact it equals to:

 ```js
 require('es5-shim');